Munsif.

 Angular Without Zone.js: Signals, New Control Flow & Zoneless Change Detection

 Angular's biggest architectural shift is here.
-Learn how Signals replace Zone.js, master the new @if/@for control flow, signal-based component inputs, @defer lazy loading, and the migration path from zone-based to zoneless apps.
+Master Signals (signal, computed, effect, linkedSignal), new @if/@for/@switch control flow, signal-based components (input, output, model, viewChild), @defer lazy loading, zoneless change detection internals, and the complete migration path from zone-based to zoneless apps.

 AngularSignalsZonelessChange DetectionAngular 19Angular 20Angular 21Modern Angular